mozilla-services/heka/docs/source/developing/plugin.rst

 the raw bytes into a `Message` object, also an attribute of the `PipelinePack`.
 An input can gain access to the decoders that are available by calling `PluginHelper.DecoderRunner`, which can be used to access decoders by the name they have been registered as in the config.
+Each call to `PluginHelper.DecoderRunner` will spin up a new decoder in its own goroutine.
+It's perfectly fine for an input to ask for multiple decoders; for instance the TcpInput creates one for each separate TCP connection.
+All decoders will be closed when Heka shuts down, but if a decoder will not longer be used (e.g. when a TCP connection is closed in the TcpInput example mentioned above) it's a good idea to call `PluginHelper.StopDecoderRunner` to shut it down or else it will continue to consume system resources throughout the life of the Heka process.

 It is up to the input to decide which decoder should be used.
 Once the decoder has been determined and fetched from the `PluginHelper` the input can call